yusuraraim/MSE433-Final-Project/README.md

 1. Divide the predicted sales (50th percentile) by the sales-per-staff threshold to get a base staff count
 2. Clip the result between a minimum of 3 and a maximum of 12 staff
-3. If the **relative uncertainty** (interval width ÷ median prediction) exceeds 0.6, add one buffer staff member
+3. If the relative uncertainty (interval width ÷ median prediction) exceeds 0.6, add one buffer staff member
 4. Flag an inventory action based on the predicted demand tier (standard / monitor / restock)

 The sales-per-staff threshold was derived from the dataset itself using the `Customers` column, rather than being an assumed number.
-The median sales per customer (€9.25) multiplied by 60 customers per staff member (a standard retail industry benchmark) gives a threshold of approximately **€555 per staff member per day**.
+The median sales per customer (€9.25) multiplied by 60 customers per staff member (a standard retail industry benchmark) gives a threshold of approximately €555 per staff member per day.

 ### Cost Analysis

 To evaluate whether the model's staffing decisions are actually better in practice, a simple cost model was built:

-- **Overstaffing cost** = extra staff × €120 per day (estimated daily wage)
+- Overstaffing cost = extra staff × €120 per day (estimated daily wage)
-- **Understaffing cost** = missing staff × €555 × 20% (estimated lost sales from being short-staffed)
+- Understaffing cost = missing staff × €555 × 20% (estimated lost sales from being short-staffed)

 The model's staffing schedule was compared against a **fixed baseline** that always schedules the data-derived average of 10 staff per day, regardless of forecast.